rchtgpt/tablot/README.md

 action: shows bot statistics and technical data

 ## building from source
-Install everything written in "requirements" with pip install.
+Install everything written in `requirements.txt` with pip install.
-(or wait for rachit to create `requirements.txt`)

 `cd` to `tablot` directory.